kubewarden/kubewarden.io/content/blog/2026/03/kubewarden-1.33-release.md

 ## Deprecation of old context-aware API calls

-The following host-callbacks API calls, which were marked as deprecated since a long time, have been removed: `kubernetes/ingresses`, `kubernetes/namespaces`, `kubernetes/services`.
-These allowed to respectively read Ingresses, Namespaces, and Services resources.
+The following host-callback API calls, which have been marked as deprecated for a long time, have been removed: `kubernetes/ingresses`, `kubernetes/namespaces`, `kubernetes/services`.
+These allowed reading Ingresses, Namespaces, and Services resources.

-These host-capabilities had been already superseded  since a long time by `kubewarden/kubernetes/list_resources_by_namespace`, `kubewarden/kubernetes/list_resources`, and `kubewarden/kubernetes/get_resource`, which provided similar capabilities while being more fine grained.
+These host-capabilities have already been superseded for a long time by `kubewarden/kubernetes/list_resources_by_namespace`, `kubewarden/kubernetes/list_resources`, and `kubewarden/kubernetes/get_resource`.
+They provide similar capabilities while being more fine-grained.
 These current host-capabilities are part of Kubernetes capabilities listed in our [docs](https://docs.kubewarden.io/reference/spec/host-capabilities/kubernetes).